singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 34  }
 ```

 Of course, there are a number of optimizations that can be made to this.
-One simple one is to only use odd numbersin the array, which would allow us to reduce our space usage by half.
+One simple one is to only use odd numbers in the array, which would allow us to reduce our space usage by half.

 ### Probability